 I’ve Been Accused

 Being accused of sexual misconduct in any form can be a confusing and stressful experience.
 There are campus resources available to answer your questions and offer you support through the process.
 You’ll notice that if you are accused of sexual misconduct, you are referred to in the process as the “respondent.”
-Under the Sex- and Gender-based Discrimination and Harassment Policy, both the respondent and claimant have the right to a fair and equitable investigation and adjudication process.
+Under the Equal Opportunity, Harassment and Nondiscrimination policy, both the respondent and complainant have the right to a fair and equitable investigation and adjudication process.

 Steps to Take